myopicmage/aiti/Players/1 - Setting/4 - Cities.md

 The area surrounding delta is mainly farmland, occasionally dotted with a village.
 Most travel is done by boat on the rivers, but there's a fairly comprehensive system of roads for those less aquatically inclined.

+Officially, the city's patron mage is Seònaid, but many also choose to pray to Nithara due to Nithara's more predictable nature.

 ## Canopy, Land of the Forest

 - In the north